SwEnt09/app/docs/integration-association.md

 #### DescriptionPage
 This page consists of the title and description of the association.
 On top right, there is a button to follow/unfollow the association.
 If we scroll down, we can see a link to the association website, then a link to the instagram, and an e-mail to contact if the user is interested in joining the association (or for whatever question).
 If the user belongs to the moderators, she/he has an additional "Edit" button to modify the displayed information.
 #### ActualityPage
-This page shows the history of all posts of the association.
-If the user belongs to the moderators, they can post new stories in the associations feed for the followers.(For simplicity, instead of news feed, we can firstly just show all events created by the associations)
+This page shows the history of all events of the association in chronological order.
+Reuse the ListDrawer already implemented in HomeScreen, filtered to display only events of the association.